What goes into shipping more value and less fluff

 - Limit the team’s scope to include only user stories that address the core problem.
 Customers would rather have a complete 80/20 solution to their problem, which they can use, rather than half of a feature delivered early

-This blog post is part 1 in a 3-part series about the concept of delivering the “right” 80/20 in product management.
 Getting your team to speak in “problems” is easy on paper, but implementing this — and making sure everyone understands it — may require a new level of commitment from the whole team, especially within your development team.
-I’ll get into the concept of an 80/20 team culture in the second part to this post.
+I get into the concept of an 80/20 team culture in the second part to this post which you can read here.